-Melissa's approach is to always partner problems with solutions, and she drives this home in every program she develops and each story and film she helps create.
+Melissa's approach is to work with local partners and focus at all times on partnering problems with solutions.
 She's spent over 20 years working with youth, families, children, people living with disabilities, indigenous peoples, and other marginalized people in schools, private residences, and community programs.
-Passionate about working directly with people out in the field, Melissa has partnered with grassroots organizations such as Gender Danger, the Marie-claire N. Kuja Foundation, and the Mandela Voluntary Foundation in order to form strong relationships with local communities.
+Passionate about building strong relationships with communities, Melissa has partnered with grassroots organizations such as Gender Danger, the Marie-claire N. Kuja Foundation, and the Mandela Voluntary Foundation.